antonbriganti/antonbriganti.github.io/_posts/2024-12-21-igbc-24-year-in-review.md

 ![Balatro]({{ page.contentDir }}/balatro.webp){:width="720"}
 ***Platform:** PC, iOS | **Release Year:** 2024 | **Publisher:** Playstack*

-Stop me if you’ve heard this one before - this rougelike game is really fun and addictive at the start, especially as you’re unlocking new things and learning new strategies, but eventually falls victim to overplaying and a feeling of staleness.
+Stop me if you’ve heard this one before - this roguelike game is really fun and addictive at the start, especially as you’re unlocking new things and learning new strategies, but eventually falls victim to overplaying and a feeling of staleness.
 Balatro is a lot of fun but at the end of the day, it’s still a roguelike with all the same problems as the others.

 That’s what I said when I first reviewed the game, but I gotta say, I’ve come back to it now that it’s on Apple Arcade and I’ve been back in harder than before.
 The ability to unlock everything from the start so I didn’t have to grind out certain jokers or stakes rocks, really helps with replayability.
 Playing on mobile also was the first time I tried the challenge runs which was a great way to push my understanding of the game.
 It’s still not my favourite roguelike but I’m fonder for it now than when I first played it. **8.5/10**